ddrone/urban-pancake/docs/Tasks.md

   * [x] Actually persist the data in local storage and check it on loading
 * [x] Improve the look of the interface
 * [x] Make the TextInput component emit the change on pressing Enter key as well
+* [ ] Implement a feature for daily cards
+  * [x] Write a short description of the feature
+  * [ ] Add router to the application
+  * [ ] Add widget gallery to the routes in order to be able to work on widgets independently of the features
+  * [ ] Implement a timeout button
 * [ ] Implement a way to save/load data to server, manually via buttons at first
 * [ ] Write the code to display timestamps in a relative way
 * [ ] Display the timestamps on every piece of data (projects, updates)